jaurentz/cucheb/README.md

 # cucheb - CUDA accelerated large sparse eigensolvers #
-Jared L. Aurentz and Vasileios Kalantzis, October 2015
+Jared L. Aurentz, Vassilis Kalantzis and Yousef Saad, June 2016

 ## Introduction ##
 __cucheb__ is a collection of C++ subroutines for accurately and